NASCAR Craftsman Truck Series: FedEx Freight Truck Series (2027)

+On September 17, 2026, it was announced that FedEx Freight would become the new series sponsor, replacing Craftsman.

 Drivers

-Most of the first drivers in the series were veteran short track drivers who had not made it or struggled to thrive in the other NASCAR national series; for example, 1991 Featherlite Southwest Tour champion Rick Carelli had failed to qualify twelve times for Cup races across 1991–1994, with only nine career Cup starts, but he finished sixth in the inaugural Truck Series championship.
+Most of the first drivers in the series were veteran short track drivers who had not made it or struggled to thrive in the other NASCAR national series; for example, 1991 Featherlite Southwest Tour champion Rick Carelli had failed to qualify twelve times for Cup races across 1991-1994, with only nine career Cup starts, but he finished sixth in the inaugural Truck Series championship.
 It is worth noting that most of the early champions have become NASCAR Cup Series regulars later in their careers, such as 1995 champion Skinner, who joined Richard Childress Racing's Cup team in 1997, competing on a full-time basis until 2003.
 Professional football coach Jerry Glanville was among the series' first drivers.
 As the years went on, a number of younger drivers debuted in the series, using the series as a springboard for their racing careers.
 NASCAR stars Greg Biffle, Kevin Harvick, Jamie McMurray, Kurt Busch, Carl Edwards, and Kyle Busch each started in the series.

 A 2001 Truck Series race incident resulted in a significant NASCAR rule change.
 In early November of that year, the Truck Series was running as a support race for CART's Marlboro 500, that series' final event of its season; since the race weekend was being staged by CART and not NASCAR, its rules had to be followed.
 As a result, the Tobacco Master Settlement Agreement was effective.
 Thus, any driver who participated in the race weekend had to be at least 18 years of age.
 The rule affected Roush Racing's No. 99 truck driven by Kyle Busch, as he was underage at the time (16) and thus disqualified from the event despite having already qualified.
-The issue resulted in a 2002 rule change that mandated that any driver competing in a NASCAR national touring series (Truck, Busch, Cup) or any regional series race on the weekend of a national series race must be at least 18 in order to comply with the Master Settlement Agreement.
+The issue resulted in a 2002 rule change that mandated that any driver competing in a NASCAR national touring series (Truck, O'Reilly, Cup) or any regional series race on the weekend of a national series race must be at least 18 in order to comply with the Master Settlement Agreement.
 After NASCAR phased out tobacco sponsorships, the minimum age for regional touring series was changed to 16, and the Truck Series' rule regulated a minimum age of 16 for any oval circuit two kilometers (1.25 miles) or shorter or road courses, with a rule of 18 for ovals 1.33 miles or longer.